GWeindel/hmp/README.md

 # Documentation

 The package is available through *pip* with the command ```pip install hsmm_mvpy```.
-A recommended way of using the package is to use a python environment e.g. through conda (see [anaconda](https://www.anaconda.com/products/distribution>) for how to install conda):
+A recommended way of using the package is to use a conda environment (see [anaconda](https://www.anaconda.com/products/distribution>) for how to install conda):

-    $ conda create -n hsmm xarray mne
+    $ conda create -n hsmm
     $ conda activate hsmm
     $ pip install hsmm_mvpy

-Then import hsmm-mvpy in your favorite python IDE through:
+Then import pyhsmm-mvpa in your favorite python IDE through:

 ```python
     import hsmm_mvpy as hsmm